 Police treatment of fans in Paris ‘constituted criminal assault’ – report claims

+Police treatment of Liverpool fans ‘constituted criminal assault’ in Champions League final chaos

 An independent report by leading academics into the chaos at May’s Champions League final claims police treatment of fans “constituted criminal assault”.